switer/muxjs/README.md

 [![build](https://travis-ci.org/switer/muxjs.svg?branch=master)](https://travis-ci.org/switer/muxjs)
 [![Coverage Status](https://coveralls.io/repos/switer/muxjs/badge.svg?branch=develop)](https://coveralls.io/r/switer/muxjs)

 Using Muxjs is easy to track the app state.
 What's app state and how to describe state tansition.
-When your fine code and describe it as below:
+When your look back code and find some logic are described as below:
 > if this condition and this other condition are met, then this value should be 'x'.

 So,  `vars` of conditions are state, and `condition` is transition, and `'x'` is transpositional state.
 Using **Muxjs**, you can track  `vars` changing and transition's result `'x'`  changing by